 a.
 The Filmmaker is the sole Owner of the Moral Rights in the Film for the purposes of the Copyright Act 1968 (Cth) or that the Filmmaker has obtained from each person who contributed any copyright material in or any performance to the Film, a written consent for the Filmmaker, the Filmmaker’s licensees, and any person authorised by the Filmmaker, (including HRAFF), to do any or all of the following to their contribution or performance: reproduce, exploit, convert between formats, edit, alter and/or reproduce the contribution or performance in any manner or context (Moral Rights Consents).

 b.
 The Filmmaker will provide copies of any or all of the Moral Rights Consents listed in this clause at any time if requested to do so by HRAFF.

 a.
-The Filmmaker will submit the Film to HRAFF on DVD or online screener and will ensure it has undergone all appropriate technical and quality checking prior to submission.
+The Filmmaker will submit the Film to HRAFF via an online screener and will ensure it has undergone all appropriate technical and quality checking prior to submission.

 vi.
 They have not previously had significant exposure in Australia by any means.

 vii.
 They have been made within 2 years of submission to the Festival.